14th Regiment Royal Artillery: Batteries

-1st Battery RA "The Blazers"
+1st Battery RA

-1st Battery RA “THE BLAZERS” is the HQ Bty of 14 Regt RA.
+1st Battery RA is the HQ Bty of 14 Regt RA.
 Its role previously was to provide the weapons troop but this was changed in January 2018.

 24 (Irish) Battery RA

 The Phase 2 training establishment for the Royal Artillery.
 It is the Battery's role to supply the Field Army with professionally trained individuals through its Trade Training in the following areas: